openamiguel/equitysim/README.md

 - **return_calculator.py**
   - `get_rolling_returns` calculates a list of rolling returns on an asset or portfolio
   - `overall_returns` calculates the overall return from start to finish
-  - `sharpe_ratio` calculates the Sharpe ratio for a given portfolio
-    - proxy for risk-free rate is the 3-month US T-bill
-  - `portfolio_valuation` values the portfolio (initial value, final value, and return) against a benchmark (such as an index)
   - command prompt options:
     - *none* (does not need any)
 - **plotter.py**